The Future of AR and “The Next Big Thing” Illusion

 This is why smartphones didn’t miraculously invalidate personal computers, despite once being “the technology of the future” and “the next big thing”.

-A personal computer is a big two-dimensional screen, which you control with a mouse and keyboard (that allow for very precise and complicated input).
+A desktop computer is a big two-dimensional screen, which you control with a mouse and keyboard.

-But personal computers are still the best way to do things that rely on processing power and complicated input, like playing videogames with in-depth controls and impressive graphics.
+But desktop computers are still the best way to do things that rely on processing power and complicated input, like playing videogames with in-depth controls and impressive graphics.

 Do they provide the most processing power of any technology?
 No. That’s supercomputers and cloud computing.